Why Dunkin Brands Group Inc (DNKN) Stock Shouldn't Disappoint

 All in all, 17,000 stores is the long-term goal for Dunkin in the U.S. As of Q1, there were 8,884.
 So, the company will effectively double its current footprint.

-While it’s are building out, I should say their franchisees are building out, each unit will be very accretive.
-Returns based on the average store in the emerging and western parts of the U.S. look good as well.
+While DNKN builds out, I should say their franchisees build out, each incremental unit will be accretive.
+Returns based on the average store in the emerging and western parts of the U.S. are excellent.